mrmcgrewx/DemoApp/README_inDepth.md

 Hey, so lets go over exactly whats going on here and why this application is setup like this in the first place.

-So lets start from the hear of the application
+So lets start from the heart of the application

 ## App Delegate